Aviation Programs at Embry-Riddle’s Prescott Campus

-Pilots, maintenance technicians, air traffic controllers, aeronautics professionals, and unmanned aircraft operators are all essential positions as the world continues to connect through the miracle of flight.
+Aviation professionals, including pilots, maintenance technicians and air traffic controllers, are vital to ensuring the world continues connecting through the miracle of flight.

-We are the nation’s largest, oldest, and most comprehensive aeronautical university.
-When you enroll in an aviation-related degree program here, you can rest assured you will study a curriculum that is at the forefront of the industry’s developments and demands for the future.
+At the nation’s largest, oldest and most comprehensive aeronautical university, enrolling in an aviation-related degree program at Embry-Riddle means you will study a curriculum that prepares you for the challenges of the industry today and the opportunities it presents for tomorrow.

-Embry-Riddle sets the standards for aviation education and is involved with the formation of national and international aviation policy.
+When it comes to aviation education, the expert faculty at Embry-Riddle’s Prescott Campus helps set the standard for innovation and safety, and is also continually involved with the formation of national and international aviation policy.

-Every student in an aviation curriculum benefits from hands-on learning in new, expertly maintained aircraft equipped with glass cockpits, labs that replicate the nation’s airspace, state-of-the-art maintenance and avionics repair facilities, and unrivaled aviation simulation centers.
+Students benefit from hands-on learning in new, expertly maintained aircraft equipped with glass cockpits, along with leading-edge labs that replicate the nation’s airspace, state-of-the-art maintenance and avionics repair facilities, and unrivaled aviation simulation centers that showcase the latest in training technology.

-At Embry-Riddle, you’ll study among fellow students and faculty who share your affinity for aviation.
-Our students explore all facets of the industry in an atmosphere that fosters success.
+At Embry-Riddle’s Prescott, Arizona, Campus, you’ll study among fellow students and faculty who share your aviation passion, exploring all facets of the industry in an atmosphere that empowers success.

 Boeing forecasts 763,000 new pilot jobs worldwide in the next 20 years.
 Along with the pilot increase, the company anticipates a need for 739,000 maintenance technicians in the next 20 years.